Home > Winter > Skiing

 Turn Radius

 Skis that are much wider at the tip and tail than at the waist have a shorter turning radius.
 A shorter turning radius is great for quick and nimble movements in the trees and moguls.
-Anything less than 16 meters can be considered a short turning radius.
+Anything less than 16 meters has a short turning radius.

-Often, the sweet spot for the turn radius of a dedicated backcountry ski falls in the 17 m to 19 m range, depending on the length.
-A medium turn radius enables the ski to maintain stability while making big turns without sacrificing nimble maneuverability in tight trees and couloirs.
+Depending on the length, the sweet spot for the turn radius of a dedicated backcountry ski is often between 17 m and 19 m.
+A medium turn radius like we see on the Black Diamond Helio 88 skis enables the ski to maintain stability while making big turns without sacrificing nimble maneuverability in tight trees and couloirs.

 blizzard zero g 105